 - Eighty-six the bread and dairy products.
-These items are great when you’re putting on size, but for that very reason they’re to be avoided for the next three months when you are trying to shed fat.
+These items are great when you’re putting on size, but for that very reason, they’re to be avoided for the next three months when you are trying to shed fat.
 Every bodybuilder knows you have to cut out bread and dairy.

 - Get your protein.
 Each day, consume at least one gram of protein for every 2.2 pounds of body weight.
-Protein intake is necessary because otherwise your body might start turning to it’s protein sources for energy which could lead to a loss of muscle tissue.
+Protein intake is necessary because otherwise, your body might start turning to its protein sources for energy which could lead to a loss of muscle tissue.
 Good sources include fish, chicken, turkey, eggs, tofu (particularly if you’re a vegetarian), and lean cuts of red meat.
 Eat or drink at least some protein with every meal.
 Take care so that your daily fat intake doesn’t rise above 20 percent of total calories.

 - Emphasize complex carbs.
-Good sources include potatoes, brown rice, oatmeal, butternut squash, peas, and whole grains such as millet, quinoa and wild rice.
-Because they have low glycemic index, these carbs cause smaller fluctuations in blood glucose and insulin than do more rapidly digested sugars.
+Good sources include potatoes, brown rice, oatmeal, butternut squash, peas, and whole grains such as millet, quinoa, and wild rice.
+Because they have a low glycemic index, these carbs cause smaller fluctuations in blood glucose and insulin than do more rapidly digested sugars.
 That’s important because insulin spikes will promote fat storage when you’re trying to lean out.
 Carbs should account for roughly 40 percent of total calories in the cutting phase.

 - Train on an empty stomach.
 Refrain from eating much, during the two-hour window before each workout.
 The goal here is to avoid having too many carbs in your system when you train, which has an undesirable fat-sparing effect.
 If you train first thing in the morning, a pre-workout beverage of four ounces of orange juice mixed with four ounces of water would be excellent.
 While you want to train on an empty stomach, you also want to avoid running out of fuel mid-workout.
 To ensure that you don’t, fill up your tank with carbs and protein during the two-hour window after your workout, when your body is most receptive to synthesizing protein for muscle growth and storing energy for fuel.